aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 ## Defining underlay connectivity between network nodes

-A free-standing list of `core_interfaces` dictionaries and their associated profiles and ip pools defines the underlay connectivity between nodes.
+A free-standing list of `core_interfaces` dictionaries and their associated profiles and IP pools defines the underlay connectivity between nodes.

 ```yaml title="WAN1.yml"